Yamaha MK-100

 the hihats sound somewhat metallic and may be shift register noise or a

 very low res waveform sample.
-The mixed digital sound is outputted mono
+The mixed digital sound is output mono through

 -